donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/user_signup.md

   ![](screenshots/cms_homepage.png)

-2. At the right-top corner, you will find a `login` button.
+2. At the top-right corner, you will find a `LOG IN` button.
 Click it to sign-up/in with your SURFConext IdP account.

   ![](screenshots/cms_login.png)